EDUCBA

 Some of the key takeaways of the article are:

-• As the name suggests, it is a loan in which the interest rate remains the same for the entire term.
+• As the name suggests, it is a loan whose interest rate remains unchanged for the entire term.
 In other words, the interest rate doesn’t fluctuate with the market conditions.

-• Borrowers who seek better predictability of future payments and are willing to hold the underlying property for longer tend to prefer fixed-rate mortgages.
+• Borrowers who seek better predictability of future payments and are willing to hold the underlying property longer tend to prefer fixed-rate mortgages.

-How does Fixed Rate Mortgage work?
+How Does Fixed Rate Mortgage Work?

 The choice of a fixed-rate mortgage depends on loan tenure and the current interest rate environment.
 This is immune to any changes in the economy, which is desirable in the case of a long-term loan.
 Let us understand the concept in more detail with the help of the following illustration.